openedx/edx-documentation/en_us/shared/getting_started/create_activate_account.rst

    On Edge, if you linked your account to an organization account, some of this information might be provided for you.

 #.
+Verify that you entered your email address correctly.
+You must reply to the
+   activation message that edX sends to this address to complete the account creation process.

+#.
 (Optional) Enter additional information, such as your date of birth.
 This
    information can help course teams better understand their learners and